The Map widget allows you to display 2D and 3D geographic information. You can enable tools in the map, such as Zoom, Locate, Search, and Measure.

-Tools—Include tools for end users to interact with the map.
+Tools—Include tools for users to interact with the map.

-- Zoom—Zooms in and out on the map.
+- Zoom—Zoom in and out on the map.

-- Home—Zooms the map to the initial map position (extent).
+- Home—Zoom the map to the initial map position (extent).

 - Navigation—Include toggling tools for navigation mode of a 3D map (web scene).

-- Compass—Indicates where north is in relation to the current view of a 2D or 3D map.
+- Compass—Indicate where north is in relation to the current view of a 2D or 3D map.

-- Search—Finds locations based on a geocoding service from your organization or portal.
+- Search—Find locations based on a geocoding service from your organization or portal.

-- Layers—Displays a list of layers and symbols in the map and provides the ability for end users to turn them on or off.
+- Layers—Display a list of layers and symbols in the map and allow users to turn them on or off.

 - Measure—Include measurement tools for measuring area and distance.

-- Fullscreen—Displays the map using the entire screen.
+- Fullscreen—Display the map using the entire screen.

 - Scale bar—Include a scale bar on the map that displays units in metric or nonmetric values and dynamically responds to various coordinate systems.

 - Select—Select features on the map using different selection tools and selection modes.

 Tools layout—Select the layout of the tools based on a large and medium screen size.